jhopia/me/README.md

 2021
 - Working with FerskTech on a greenfield startup solution, very exciting opportunity!
 - Back at CWT and leading our APAC, LATAM, and NORAM Financial Corporate Systems...

+2022
+-Left CWT and joined Ziff Davis and the iContact Email Marketing team

+2023
+-Thrilled to be at Thrivent, working in the Illustrations Product, with a great team.
+Thrivent is going through a Digital Transformation and have many teams adopting a Product Operating Model, love the company, my team, and the vibe!

 # If you are Interested
 Something must of caught your eye, thank you for continuing to read my personal journey.